mrcos-mrtinelli/notist-app/README.md

 # notist
-A notes app for people who love to note.
-Simple and distraction free.
+A very simple and boring notes app.